Political Violence & US Democracy

 On Elections…

-Elections remain the most urgent area of concern, though the current level of concern is lower than it has been throughout VDIT’s history.
-Still, experts assess that political violence’s impact on elections signals significant erosion and a high potential for the breakdown of election processes in the future.
+Elections remain the most urgent area of concern, with 54% of experts assessing the impact of political violence.
+Experts on elections are signaling significant erosion and a heightened potential for the breakdown of election processes in the future.

 On Threats and Intimidation…